 The laws surrounding construction are incredibly intricate.
 With this in mind, we recommend that you seek legal advice as the most efficient way to resolve any issues.

-For specialist advice from our property solicitors, call the First4lawyers advisors, or fill out the Request a Callback form above.
+For specialist advice from our property solicitors, call the First4Lawyers advisors, or fill out the Request a Callback form at the top of the screen.